 For syringes there is a steadily rising demand, perhaps on account of the Ministry’s expanding immunization programme, so the best estimate of demand for next year should take this rising trend into account, with the minimum contractual commitment being based on the lowest level of demand.
 Demand for cotton wool balls fluctuates but with no clear trend, so the best estimate should be based on the average of the past four years and the minimum commitment on the lowest figure.
 Demand for bandages appears to have stabilised after a decline in earlier years, so the estimate might be based on consumption in most recent years.
-For examination gloves, it would appear that demand is declining and this trend might be predicted to continue, with the minimum commitment allowing for the possibility that the downward trend might accelerate.
+For examination gloves, it would appear that demand is declining, and this trend might be predicted to continue, with the minimum commitment allowing for the possibility that the downward trend might accelerate.

 The estimate of requirements should not be based on the consumption trends alone.
 End-users should be consulted about their anticipated requirements.
 For example, if a new clinic is to open, this may lead to demand for all these items being higher than the trend figures would indicate.